NYT received Trump tax returns: he has not paid taxes in years

 When Trump took office, he said he would not pursue any new foreign deals.
-Despite this, in the first two years of his work in the White House, his income from abroad amounted to 73 million dollars.
+Despite this, in his first two years at the White House, his foreign revenues amounted to $ 73 million.
 While most of this money came from golf courses in Scotland and Ireland, some came from licensing deals in countries with authoritarian leaders or complex geopolitics - for example, $ 3 million from the Philippines, $ 2,3 million from India and $ 1 million. from Turkey.

 Trump, in turn, said that he paid taxes on a number of his overseas businesses.
 In 2017, the President's $ 750 contribution to US government operations was less than the $ 15 he or his companies paid in Panama, $ 598 in India and $ 145 in the Philippines.

 Transcripts of his primary federal tax form, 1040, from 1985 to 1994, were obtained by The Times in 2019.
 They showed that Trump has lost more money over the years than almost any other American taxpayer.
-Three pages of his 1995 returns, anonymously posted to The Times during the 2016 campaign, showed that Trump had announced losses of $ 915,7 million, giving him a tax deduction that would have allowed him to evade federal income tax for nearly two decades.
+Three pages of his 1995 returns, anonymously posted to The Times during the 2016 campaign, revealed that Trump had announced losses of $ 915,7 million, which gave him a tax deduction that would have allowed him to evade federal income tax for almost two decades.
 5 months later, journalist David Kay Johnston received two pages of Trump's reports for 2005 - then the businessman's fortune grew to such an extent that he paid taxes.

 Connection with Russia and the Miss Universe show

 No subject has sparked more serious talk about Trump's finances than his connection to Russia.
-While the tax reports did not reveal previously unknown financial ties - and, for the most part, lacked the specifics needed to do so - they did shed new light on the money behind the Miss Universe 2013 Moscow competition, the subject of ongoing intrigue due to subsequent investigation into the interference.
+While the tax reports did not reveal previously unknown financial ties - and, for the most part, lacked the specifics needed to do so - they did shed new light on the money behind the Miss Universe 2013 Moscow pageant, the subject of incessant intrigue due to subsequent investigations into the interference.
 Russia in the 2016 elections.

 Records show that the competition was the most profitable during the time Trump was co-owner.
 In 2013, the competition's gross revenue was $ 31,6 million, the highest since the 1990s, allowing Trump and his co-owner NBC to split the $ 4,7 million profit.
-By comparison, Trump and NBC split losses of $ 2 million from the competition a year before the Moscow event and $ 3,8 million from the competition a year later.
+By comparison, Trump and NBC shared a $ 2 million loss from a competition a year before the Moscow event and $ 3,8 million from a competition a year later.

 Name fee and two successful buildings